 Insulated supports: The supports must provide insulation so that cold spots don’t develop from heat sinking at the supports.

-Prevent stick-slip: Support the beam tube in a manner which prevents "stick-slip" vibrations and allows vacuum bake-out of the module at temperatures up to 200 C. Action Item: Is this requirement necessary?
+Prevent stick-slip: Support the beam tube in a manner which prevents "stick-slip" vibrations and allows vacuum bake-out of the module at temperatures up to 200 C. PDR Action Item: Is this requirement necessary?
 The BT interior surface has an oxide layer which can rain particulates if mechanically shocked/disturbed.
 The FCT will not be air fired (like the BT) in order to reduce hydrogen outgassing, so it will not have a thick oxide layer.

 Sustain loads: Sustain seismic loads, (infrequent) 200C thermal bake-out loads, and accommodate loads associated with instrumentation and pumps at 6-way cross locations.